-Criteria ning: Categorising the Potential Effects of the Plan (Tyldesley, 2009) Rationale Category Nationale would otherwise be avoided.
-C6 Options, policies or proposals which depend on how the policies etc are implemented in due course, for example, through the development management process.
+Policy Screening: Categorising the Potential Effects of the Plan (Tyldesley, 2009) Criteria Category Rationale C4 An option, or policy that makes provision for a quantity/ type of development (and may indicate one or more broad locations e.g. a particular part the plan area), but the effects are uncertain because the detailed location of the development is to be selected following consideration of options later, more specific plan.
+The consideration of options in the later plan will assess potential effects on European Sites, but because the development could possibly affect a European site a significant effect cannot be ruled out on the basis of objective information C5 Options, policies or proposals for developments or infrastructure projects that could block options or alternatives for the provision of other development or projects in the future, which will be required in the public interest, that may lead to adverse effects on European sites, which would otherwise be avoided.
+C6 Options, policies or proposals which depend on how the policies etc. are implemented in due course, for example, through the development management process.
 There is a theoretical possibility that if implemented in one or more particular ways, the proposal could possibly have a significant effect on a European site C7 Any other options, policies or proposals that would be vulnerable to failure under the Habitats Regulations at project assessment stage; to include them in the plan would be regarded by the EC as 'faulty planning'.
 C8 Any other proposal that may have an adverse effect on a European site, which might try to pass the tests of the Habitats Regulations at project assessment stage by arguing that the plan provides the imperative reasons of overriding public interest to justify its consent despite a negative assessment.
-Category D: Likely significant effects in combination D1 The option, policy or proposal alone would not be likely to have significant effects but if its effects are combined with the effects of other policies or proposals provided for or coordinated by the Local Development Document (internally) the cumulative effects would be likely to be significant.
-D2 Options, policies or proposals that alone would not be likely to have significant effects but if their effects are combined with the effects of other plans and projects and possibly the effects of other developments provided for in the Local Development Document as well, the combined effects are likely to be significant.
+Category D: Likely significant effects in combination D1 The option, policy or proposal alone would not be likely to have significant effects but if its effects are combined with the effects of other policies of proposals provided for or coordinated by the Local Development Document (internally) the cumulative effects would be likely to be significant.
+D2 Options, policies or proposals that alone would not be likely to have significant effects but if their effects are combined with the effects of other pland projects and possibly the effects of other developments provided for in the Local Development Document as well, the combined effects are little to be significant.
 D3 Options or proposals that are, or could be, part of a programme or sequence of development delivered over a period, where the implementation of the early stages would not have a significant effect on European sites, but which would dictate the nature, scale, duration, location, timing of the whole project, the later stages of which could have adverse effects on such sites.